 E-download Account Name: Boston University College of Engineering Graduate Admission

 E-download Account Address: 44 Cummington Mall, Room 114, Boston, MA 02215.

 Please be sure to report your IELTS TRF number in the application (in Standardized Tests or in Additional Documents).

 More information about the IELTS can be seen through the IELTS website.

 Additional International Student Documentation

-All international students who are recommended for admission to Boston University are required to submit additional documents prior to receiving the formal offer of admission.
-All students who are recommended for admission will be notified via email by the Graduate Programs Office exactly what documents are required and how they should submit these documents.
+All international students who are admitted to Boston University are required to submit additional documents prior to enrolling at BU.
+All students who are admitted will be notified via the offer of admission letter by the Graduate Programs Office exactly what documents are required and how they should submit these documents.

 The following is a list of additional documents that may be requested: